-Today's ovens have all sorts of hi-tech features to tempt you, including steam cooking and self-cleaning.
+Today's ovens have all sorts of hi-tech features to tempt you, including steam cooking and self-cleaning, and some can even be controlled remotely by an app on your phone.
 But unfortunately, this doesn't mean they get the basics right.
-In our most recent 2016 tests, we came across an oven that soared to 222°C when we had set it to 180°C.
+In our most recent 2018 tests, we came across an oven that soared to 220°C when we had set it to 180°C.

 While it's more common for an oven to overshoot the temperature you set it at, we do come across models that struggle to get up to the right temperature.
 One of our recently tested ovens was set for 180°C, but we measured the temperature in part of the oven to be just 150°C.

 You can adapt to an oven if it averages just a handful of degrees away from the correct temperature by turning it up or down a little.
 But if it's a larger gap - or the temperature fluctuates a lot during cooking - you could be in for some disappointing results.

 And it's not just built-in ovens you need to worry about.
 We've also found cookers which have ovens that struggle to maintain the right temperature.
 So it's worth checking our freestanding cooker reviews or range cooker reviews before you buy to ensure you get a model that cooks to perfection.

 How to make your bakes great

 There are many variables that can potentially affect the outcome of your bakes, from the ingredients you use to the temperature and humidity of your kitchen.
 Some things you can't control, but using an oven that accurately maintains the right temperature is a great starting point.
 Here are a few tips to stack the odds in your favour for results worthy of the Great British Bake Off.

 Don’t open the oven door This can spell disaster for sensitive dishes such as soufflés, and delicate sponges don’t appreciate it either.
 Our reviews highlight which ovens have great visibility through the door, so you can keep an eye on your bakes without compromising their rise.